Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 val (a: T, b: U, c: V, ...) = e
 ```

-which is a syntactic sygar for the following expansion
+which is a syntactic sugar for the following expansion

 ```kotlin
 val a: T = e.component1()